-“Remember,… oh I forget her name, we changed her into a beautiful, wild bush bird.
-Then we put a huge ball and chain around her leg, so it would flap about wildly.
+“Remember… oh, I forget her name, we changed her into a beautiful, wild bush bird.
+Then we put a huge ball and chain around her leg so that it would flap about wildly.
 Finally, she would just give up and die.
 Poor thing.
 Dead.”
 She laughs to herself.
 “Don’t you remember that awful game?”
 She looks up only to see the room empty.
-Down the hall the front door closes.
+Down the hall, the front door closes.

 “A beautiful, wild bush bird.”

-A moth flys through the door into a smoke filled, hotel bar.
-If it had only taken the time to first properly observe the patrons, it would no doubt have changed course quickly.
+A moth flies through the door into a smoke-filled hotel bar.
+If it had only taken the proper time to observe the patrons, it would no doubt have changed course quickly.
 It is a big, fat moth.
 A huge fist suddenly reaches up and encases it within its grip.
 The fist belongs to Tiny Tinston.
 No one really knows how Tiny got his name, for he was not tiny.

-For tonight he has a job to do and right now he’s waiting for a lady to provide the final details.
-The moth struggles a while and then settles into the warm hand.
-Tiny takes a last drag of his St.Moritz, menthol cigarette and stubs it gingerly into the ashtray only using his thumb and forefinger.
-The other three stand upright, elegantly displaying his well manicured fingernails.
+For tonight he has a job to do, and right now, he’s waiting for a lady to provide the final details.
+The moth struggles for a while and then settles into the warm hand.
+Tiny takes a last drag of his St.Moritz menthol cigarette and stubs it gingerly into the ashtray, only using his thumb and forefinger.
+The other three stand upright, elegantly displaying his well-manicured fingernails.
 His attention now returns to the moth.

 “There, there, just relax.
 Tiny loves you.
 Relax.”
-Slowly, Tiny places the moth on the bar where it sits quietly.
-Tiny puts his face close, smiles warmly.
+Slowly, Tiny places the moth on the bar, where it sits quietly.
+Tiny puts his face close and smiles warmly.
 “Relax.”
 From the coat pocket, he removes a small knife.
 “Relax, baby.
 Daddy’s here.”
-A knife with a shining silver handle and a pencil thin, steely sharp six inch blade.
+A knife with a shining silver handle and a pencil-thin, steely sharp six-inch blade.
 “Baby, it’s ok.”
 The knife is poised over the moth’s head.
 Tiny pouts his lips and blows a kiss.
 “There, there, my sweet,” ever so quietly, “I love you.”

 He removes the knife and wipes the moth off the bar.